 - The cocktail you submitted on the entry form must be the cocktail you make on stage.

-- Competitors must be aware of recommended retail price of their cocktail as it would appear in their cocktail menu.
+- Competitors should be aware of recommended retail price of their cocktail as it would appear in their cocktail menu.
 If you’re not sure ask your manager.

 - Competitors must be aware of the units of alcohol contained in one portion of their cocktail.

-- Only those brands and products that sponsor the Bartenders Association of Ireland, throughout the year, will be provided for competitors use.
+- Only those brands and products that support the Bartenders Association of Ireland, throughout the year, will be provided for competitors use.
 All other ingredients must be provided by the bartender and poured from a non branded bottle or clear glass jug.
+See supporters here

 - Brands & products that compete with the BAI sponsors brands are not permitted for use in the competition.